glfw/glfw/CONTRIBUTING.md

 __Note:__ On headless systems on some platforms, no monitors are reported.
 This causes glfwGetPrimaryMonitor to return `NULL`, which not all applications are prepared for.

+__Note:__ Some third-party tools report more video modes than those approved of by the OS.
+For safety and compatbility, GLFW only reports video modes the OS wants programs to use.
+This is not a bug.

 The `monitors` tool is included in the GLFW source tree as `tests/monitors.c` and is built along with the library.  lists all information about connected